-Though it would be nice to have a lever, the compact winder design has proved to be a smaller and quieter in operation than that of my other tank-like cameras.
-Once the a new film canister is loaded, the winder will force you to crank it an extra couple of turns until it stops in ready position to ensure no half-cut frames at the beginning of the roll.
+Though it would be nice to have a lever, the compact winder design has proved to be smaller and quieter in operation than that of my other tank-like cameras.
+Once the new film canister is loaded, the winder will force you to crank it an extra couple of turns until it stops in a ready position to ensure no half-cut frames at the beginning of the roll.

 An accessory attachment could be fastened to enable motorized winding.
 Though it would require more batteries, add weight, and likely create another point of failure for this brittle plastic gadget.

 I found neither issues nor the desire to disable the noise signals.
-They haven’t prevented me from taking street photos.
+They haven’t prevented me from taking discrete photos.
 This camera is very quick to operate, and its sound profile is so distinct from both modern and antique cameras that few people, if any, get “triggered” by it.

 Its top and bottom plates rely on tiny hinges to be held in place, which are easily cracked.
 Nothing a superglue and a steady hand won’t be able to fix.